matternstsr/Printf/README.md

 **Formatting of the format string**

-The format string is a character string, beginning and ending inits initial shift state, if any.
+The format string is a character string, beginning and ending in its initial shift state, if any.
 The format string is composed of zero or more directives: ordinary characters (not %), which are copied unchanged to the output stream; and conversion specifications, each of which results in fetching zero or more subsequent arguments.
 Each conversion specification is introduced by the character % and ends with conversion specifier.

 *  *  *  *  *  *  *  *  *  *  *  *  *  *  *  *  *  *  *  *  *  *  *  *